seamplex/feenox/doc/sds.md

 ```
 ::::

 Once again, these ASCII-based progress bars can be parsed by the calling entity and then present it back to the user.
-For example, @fig:caeplex-progress shows how the web-based GUI CAEplex shows progress inside an Onshape tab.
+For example,\ @fig:caeplex-progress shows how the web-based GUI CAEplex shows progress inside an Onshape tab.

 ![ASCII progress bars parsed and converted into a web-based interface](caeplex-progress.png){#fig:caeplex-progress width_latex=65% width_html=100%}

-PETSc args
+Since FeenoX uses PETSc (and SLEpc), command-line options can be passed from FeenoX to PETSc.
+The only difference is that since FeenoX follows the POSIX standard regarding options and PETSc does not, double dashes are required instead of PETSc' single-dash approach.
+That is to say, instead of `-ksp_view` one would have to pass `--ksp_view`:

+replacement args, wire hex/tet copper/aluminum

 Since the main input file is the first argument (not counting POSIX options starting with at least one dash)

-Shebang

-replacement args
+Shebang, derivative filter

 ## Problem input {#sec:input}